inmanta/examples/Training/0-manual-configuration.md

 ## Configure the network manually - Subscribers

 1. Configure the interface manually.
 The subscribers containers are simple linux hosts, as for most linux hosts, we can simply use the `ip` command.
-So on subscriber east we would execute this command.
+On subscriber east we will execute the following command:
     ```console
     (app-root) bash-4.4# ip address add 10.1.1.2/30 dev eth1
     (app-root) bash-4.4#